-An employee who believes that he or she has experienced prohibited conduct may report the alleged acts to his or her immediate supervisor, to the Title IX coordinator, or to the College President or designee.
+An employee who believes that he or she has experienced prohibited conduct may report the alleged acts to his or her immediate supervisor, to the Title IX coordinator, to a CSA [as defined in CHA(LOCAL)], or to the Chancellor or designee.

-Reports against the Title IX coordinator may be directed to the College President.
-A report against the College President may be made directly to the Board.
+Reports against the Title IX coordinator may be directed to the Chancellor.
+A report against the Chancellor or designee may be made directly to the Board.
 If a report is made directly to the Board, the Board shall appoint an appropriate person to conduct an investigation.
 An employee shall not be required to report prohibited conduct to the person alleged to have committed the conduct.

 Alternatively, the employee may report electronically through the College District's website.

 A victim of a crime has the right to choose whether to report the crime to law enforcement, to be assisted by the College District in reporting the crime to law enforcement, or to decline to report the crime to law enforcement.

 It is important that a victim of prohibited conduct go to a hospital for treatment and preservation of evidence, if applicable, as soon as practicable after the incident.